ssrl/mgd/README.txt

 Logo
 ------------------------------------------------------------

-The logo was made with LaTeX and tikz, so I'll include it here, if anyone is interested in creating their own :-)
+The logo was made with LaTeX and tikz, it's basically just an upside down g with some filled with yellow color..

 =start LaTeX